 HOW TO GROW YOUR EMAIL LIST: INFLUENCER EDITION

-And if an email list has never crossed your mind, or you have one but don’t really give it any love, don’t worry, by the end of this article we’re positive it will be at the top of your to-do list. 🙂
+So if an email list has never crossed your mind, or you have one but don’t really give it any love, don’t worry, by the end of this article we’re positive it will be at the top of your to-do list. :)

 Why is an email list so valuable?

-There is a laundry list of general reasons why an email list is so valuable to a company but let’s stick to the main reasons that are relevant to you as an influencer, blogger or content creator.
+There is a laundry list of general reasons why an email list is so valuable and why you want to grow an email list.
+For this, let’s stick to the main reasons that are relevant to you as an influencer, blogger or content creator.